EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 Download Example Data
 =====================

-* Download the imagery data and example label rasters from here
-* Sentienl-2 TOA imagery download Sentinel-2 TOA imagery.
-* EUCropmap labels: :download: EUCropmap labels.
+Download either the tutorial_small or tutorial_large folder.
+Each folder contains same data just in different sizes, both come with a pretrained model.
+If you fewer computational resource use the tutorial_small folder, otherwise use the tutorial_large one.
+Both datasets work, however.

+* Tutorial_small:

+* Tutorial_large:

+More info on datasets:

+Both datasets were prepared and downloaded using the Google Earth Engine.
+For the Sentinel 2 TOA data, multiple cloud- free tiles from 23 June 2022 over Germany were mosaiced.
+For the same region of interest, the corresponding EUCROPMAP class labels from 2022 were downloaded.
+Both dataset were reprojected to spatially align.
+The EUCROPMAP class labels were resampled from 25 classes to 10 to ensure minimum class presence of 0.5 % per class in the dataset.
+Classes smaller than 0.5% were combined under ‘other classes’.
+Original EUROCROPMAP Lables here: https://developers.google.com/earth-engine/datasets/catalog/JRC_D5_EUCROPMAP_V1

 1. Raster Splitter
 ******************

 The Raster Splitter split a spectral imagery raster and a corresponding label raster with the same size into smaller image and label chips.
-Classification Label raster should be expressed in any numeric values in range 0-255.
+Classification label raster should be expressed in any numeric values in range 0-255.
 The value 0 is reserved for unclassified or no-data.
 The software user can define the chip size in X and y direction by the parameter tile size X and tile size Y. And also a step size X and step size Y.
 In this example we split the Sentienl-2TOA image and the EUCROPMAP labels into smaller chips.